Reviews You Can Rely On

 Conclusion

 Deceptive marketing claims, a tremendous number of models on the market, and preposterous prices make sleeping bag shopping a daunting task.
 Our extensive testing process and thorough assessments aim to crack the code for three-season backpacking sleeping bags.
 If you're unsure what kind of sleeping bag you need, start with our general sleeping bag review for an overview of our favorites of all styles.
 Depending on your activities, you might be happier in a specialty ultralight option or a sleeping bag designed for car camping.
 Considering the right apparel like a top-rated rain jacket or a great hiking boot can also make a huge difference when it comes to your comfort and fun level.
-Happy backpacking!
+Happy trails!

 Ian McEleney and Jack Cramer